 How to Draw a 4 x 4 Vehicle

 Our goal is to turn you into a great artist.
 For this to happen, we must start by guiding you through simple lessons and then sharing tips on advancing your skills.
-In today’s drawing, we will be drawing a very simple 4 x 4 vehicle.
+In today’s drawing, we will be drawing a very simple four-wheel drive vehicle.
 Here are the steps we will be following.
 Review them so that you know what to expect.

 Step 1: Draw the Body